-- the cubes must be together;
+- the cubes must be together face-to-face;

 - they must not be toppling over.

 We're going to paint the faces that can be seen.
 One Brush Load (a kind of unit that we'll use) will paint one square face.

-Well here are $5$ cubes:
+Here are $5$ cubes:

 Counting the faces to be painted comes to $15$, so $15$ Brush Loads are needed.
 (Remember we're only counting visible faces, so not those that are touching the surface where the cubes are placed.)

-Counting the faces to be painted we now have $17$, so $17$ Brush Loads.
+Counting the faces to be painted now, we have $17$, so $17$ Brush Loads.

 And, how about:

-Now we'll need $21$ Brush Loads.
+Now we'll need $21$ Brush Loads (BLs).